borivojevic/borivojevic.github.com/_posts/2013-07-09-bash-keyboard-shortcuts.markdown

 ---
 layout: post
-subtitle: Keyboard Shortcuts To Navigate Faster In Bash
+subtitle: Bash Keyboard Shortcuts
-tagline: Keyboard Shortcuts To Navigate Faster In Bash
+tagline: Bash Keyboard Shortcuts
 category: posts
 ---

+I just recently discovered bash has keyboard shortcuts to help you move arround and edit things faster.
+Here's the list of some of my favorites.

 ## Keyboard Shortcuts